sriramab/gamamanual/WikiOnly/OperatorsLZ.md

   *  **`voronoi`** (`list<point>` , `geometry`) --->  `list<geometry>`

 #### Result:
-A list of geometries corresponding to the Voronoi diagram built from the list of points according to the given clip/nA list of geometries corresponding to the Voronoi diagram built from the list of points
+A list of geometries corresponding to the Voronoi diagram built from the list of points according to the given clip A list of geometries corresponding to the Voronoi diagram built from the list of points

 #### Examples:
 ```